Laser tape measures are loved for their range of functions, reliability and accuracy.

 You should also look at the accuracy of the laser tape measure.
 Most should be accurate to within 1mm, but cheaper models may have slightly lower accuracies.

-The best thing about laser tape measures is they usually come with several additional handy features and functions.
-Those with Bluetooth can be connected to your phone or tablet so you can transfer data from them.
+The best thing about laser tape measures is they usually come with several additional features and functions.
+For example, devices with Bluetooth are capable of transferring measurements and data to your phone or tablet.

 A large display will make your tape measure easier to use and read, while most will also be able to complete various calculations.
 Lots of units will allow you to measure around obstacles and much more.